 ArcGIS Velocity ingests data for real-time and big data analytics using feeds or data sources.
-A feed is a real-time stream of data; a data source loads static or near real-time data once when the real-time analytic starts, making it available for rapid joins, enrichment, and geofencing.
-For more information, see Work with feeds and Work with data sources.
+A feed is a real-time stream of data; a data source loads static or near real-time data once the real-time analytics starts, making it available for rapid joins, enrichment, and geofencing.

 A feed should be used to leverage real-time data or used as join data for analytic tools in real-time analytics.

-Velocity provides a streamlined and contextual workflow to optimize the user experience when configuring input data from a feed or data source.
+Velocity provides a streamlined and contextual workflow to optimize your experience when configuring input data from a feed or data source.
 This configuration workflow is common across the various feed and source types.

 Set connection and configuration parameters